 Welcome to Country Life Experiment!

-I’ve been writing this blog for over five years now.
-What began as an online diary to document my experiences as we began a tree change, has evolved into a space where I share the good and bad of country life (though it is mostly good!).
+I’ve been writing this blog since 2011.
+What began as an online diary to document my experiences as we began a tree change, has evolved into a place where I share the good and bad of country life (though it is mostly good!).
 I’m here to help you to enjoy simple country living where ever you are.
-You can see some of the most read posts here, and join the conversation on country living on my Facebook page.
+You can see some of the most read posts here, and join the conversation on country living on Facebook or Instagram.

 I’m Jo.
 Lover of good food and cooking, my camera, Summer nights and Saturday sleep-ins, our three children, and my husband, the Country Boy.
 Not in that order.

-Several years ago we picked up our family and moved them from the suburbs of Sydney (Australia) to the family farm where my husband grew up.
+Almost ten years ago we picked up our family and moved them from the suburbs of Sydney (Australia) to the family farm where my husband grew up.
 Moving here was a chance to try a simpler life.
-We wanted space for the kids, a large vegetable garden, home grown food, and time spent together as a family without the distractions of city life.
+We wanted space for the kids, a large vegetable garden, homegrown food, and time spent together as a family without the distractions of city life.

-The farm has been in Country Boy’s family for generations and is currently run by his father.
+The farm has been in Country Boy’s family for generations, and he now runs it with his father.
 Country Boy had always wanted to move back here, but never in my wildest dreams did I think that I would be a farmer’s wife.
 The learning curve has been steep, but surprisingly, country living is slowly growing on me.

 I began blogging as a way to chronicle our new life and share my experiences with family and friends.
 These days I write about our simple country life.
 I share recipes, garden tips, small creative projects and family stories from our farm.
 I talk about simple living and the ups and downs of life on the land.